 Independent medical examinations

-Independent medical examinations are are conducted by health professionals approved by the TAC.
+Independent medical examinations are conducted by health professionals approved by the TAC.
 The findings of these examinations are outlined in a report that is used to make decisions about a TAC client’s claim.

 Independent Medical Examiners (IMEs) play a critical role in ensuring the TAC provides the right treatment and benefits to injured Victorians.